Who started Threads Redeemed?

 Why does it matter?

 "Redemption always matters.
 Being true to oneself always matters.
 You always matter.
 We don't look like replicas of each other, so why try to dress like one?
-Through Threads Redeemed I want more than clothes to be repurposed, but women as well.
-I hope that women realize they can simply dress as themselves - dress spunky or mild, bold or soft.
+Through Threads Redeemed I want more than clothes to be repurposed, but people as well.
+I hope that people realize they can simply dress as themselves - dress spunky or mild, bold or soft.
 I hope their sense of pride and confidence in themselves is emboldened and redeemed."

 Why should we thrift or buy vintage instead of buy new?